ZAIDALIKHAN/Kubernetes-Ingress-Demo/README.md

-Flow of what actually is happening,
+Flow of what actually is happening, Should View this File in Edit mode.

 ┌──────────────────────────────────────────────────────────────┐
 │                        EC2 HOST MACHINE                       │